meetio-theme/sublime-meetio-theme/README.md

 This theme provide a visual configuration tool that allow you to configure the theme by activating the available options from an inline popup.

--   Just click in `Sublime Text → Preferences → Packages Settings → Meetio-Theme → Edit Settings`.
+-   Just click in `Sublime Text → Preferences → Packages Settings → Meetio Theme → Edit Settings`.
--   You can also open the settings from the Command Palette by searching `Meetio-Theme: Edit Settings`.
+-   You can also open the settings from the Command Palette by searching `Meetio Theme: Edit Settings`.

 ```js
 {